home-assistant/home-assistant.io/source/_components/script.markdown

 ha_release: 0.7
 ---

-The `script` component allows users to specify a sequence of actions to be executed by Home Assistant when turned on.
-The script component will create an entity for each script and allow them to be controlled via services.
+The `script` integration allows users to specify a sequence of actions to be executed by Home Assistant when turned on.
+The script integration will create an entity for each script and allow them to be controlled via services.

 The sequence of actions is specified using the [Home Assistant Script Syntax](/getting-started/scripts/).